nodejs/node/doc/api/webstreams.md

 * `reason` {any}

-Signals to both the readable and writable side that an error has occured while processing the transform data, causing both sides to be abruptly closed.
+Signals to both the readable and writable side that an error has occurred while processing the transform data, causing both sides to be abruptly closed.